-IOM, in partnership with key stakeholders and communities, will continue to support vulnerable people across South Sudan with essential life-saving assistance, whilst creating conducive environments for recovery and sustainable solutions to displacement.
+IOM, in partnership with key stakeholders and communities, will continue to support vulnerable people across South Sudan with essential life-saving assistance, whilst creating conducive environments for sustainable returns and recovery.
 IOM will adopt a community-driven approach to all programming, to facilitate transformative changes that address vulnerability and risks.
-Tackling these challenges means not only making a positive and lasting impact on the lives of South Sudanese affected by crises, but also supporting the government in fulfilling the promises of the Revitalized Peace Agreement, creating a base of support for its continued efforts to address potential drivers for future crises.
+Tackling these challenges means not only making a positive and lasting impact on the lives of South Sudanese affected by crises, but also supporting the Government in fulfilling the promises of the Revitalized Peace Agreement, creating a base of support for its continued efforts to address potential drivers for future crises.

-IOM will continue to provide cluster coordination, whilst performing essential camp management functions, including site care and maintenance, coordination of humanitarian services, and capacity-building of community leadership structures and governance activities, whilst strengthening communication and community engagement and access to complaints and feedback mechanisms.
-In 2021, camp coordination and camp management (CCCM) efforts will be divided into three primary intervention areas:
+IOM will continue to provide Cluster Coordination, whilst performing essential camp management functions, including site care and maintenance, coordination of humanitarian services, and capacity-building of community leadership structures and governance activities, whilst strengthening communication and community engagement and access to complaints and feedback mechanisms.
+In 2021, CCCM efforts will be divided into three primary intervention areas:

-IOM will continue to mainstream protection, including GBV risk mitigation, across programming, and maintain close coordination with key protection partners and relevant clusters and technical working groups.
+IOM will continue to mainstream protection, including GBV risk mitigation, across programming, and maintain close coordination with key protection partners and relevant Clusters and technical working groups as well as undertake protection standalone activities.
 Key activities will include:

 - Strengthen Community-based protection efforts by working with communities to strengthen their self-protection capacities or develop new strategies.

 - Provision of Protection thematic guidance and capacity building of protection actors through training on Protection and GBV Mainstreaming; disability inclusion; child safeguarding; ethical and safe responses; and collection, analysis and use of data, and production of protection analysis reports to guide priorities.;

 - Provision of legal aid to GBV survivors, victims of trafficking, and those facing HLP issues..